Policy & Advocacy

 Invest in Youth Development.
 Now and for the future.

 School’s Out Washington is a leading voice for equitable and high-quality expanded learning opportunities in Washington state.
-We advocate for policies and funding that elevate the entire field of youth development while centering the needs of Black, Indigenous and youth color (BIPOC) and others furthest from educational justice.
+We advocate for policies and funding that elevate the entire field of youth development while centering the needs of Black, Indigenous and youth of color (BIPOC) and others furthest from educational justice.

 A substantial investment in youth development is needed now.